cole-ruehle/6104-team-project/functional-design-beta.md

 4. **Values (Value Tensions)**
    - A user might want to keep some of their information private, but because they want to be visible to recruiters on the app, they feel pressured to have more of their information visible and public on their profile.
    - We can introduce a visibility system, where some information is only visible to certain users (for instance, limiting it to only be visible to those in your direct network).
-   - ⚠️ **STATUS:** Visibility system not yet implemented.

 5. **Stakeholders (Indirect Stakeholders)**
-   - People who do not use the app might find themselves appearing in searches because they were in someone else's network.
+   - People who do not use the app might find themselves appearing in searches because they were in someone else’s network.
 This might create concerns about privacy.
    - We will only be using public data, so if someone prefers to remain private, their information will not show up in our application.

 <br>